cynthiadont/MAE-148-Spring-2024-Team-5-Final-Project/README.md

 <img src="https://media.discordapp.net/attachments/1224900279640789092/1237598768279588945/image.png?ex=666b086b&is=6669b6eb&hm=77f567fdb34778838dedec47933bc472ec1856f1d8093feaf891f2f6452aa505&=&format=webp&quality=lossless&width=1227&height=669" width = "840">

 ## Pathing Journey
 Initially, we began with using the GNSS localization and switched over to the GNSS IMU to attempt to stabilize the car's drift.
-Now we're using Odometry instead due to
+Now we're using Odometry and a Seed IMU instead due to issues with the simultaneous use of the camera.

 ### LQR Control
 For path tracking, like PID control, it adjusts the inputs for steering the RC Car while accounting for errors from the calculated trajectory and works with a feedback loop for continuous updating of the inputs and path deviation.